raymondworkshop/old.myblog/about.md

 You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), want to tell me your stories, or send me an [email](mailto:wenlzhao@gmail.com).
 <br>

-I like problem solving and reading.
-I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup), and Alcatel-Lucent (Nokia now) .
+I like problem solving and [reading](http://muyun.github.io/zbooks/).
+I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup), and Alcatel-Lucent S.A.
+(Nokia Corporation now) .
 <br>

 Outside of the tech world, NOW I mainly focus on programming, languages, writing, humanlities, and business.